BOARD OF DIRECTORS

 The Liver Foundation is governed by a Board of Directors, who ensure we maintain the highest level of ethics, compliance and governance.
 They generously donate their time, energy and professional expertise to support our mission, ‘to raise awareness and fund critical research into the prevention, detection and diagnosis, treatment, and cure of liver disease’.

-Dr Pezzullo has published multiple reports and publications on liver disease and liver cancer, and has an extensive network among the health sector and policy-makers.
-Having served on 20 boards over 27 years, Dr Pezzullo will call upon her depth of experience and business acumen to lead the Foundation’s Board through a new phase of growth.
+Elected to the Board as Chair in February 2022, Dr Lynne Pezzullo has an extensive career as a health economist who led the Health Economics and Social Policy team for Access Economics from 2001-2010 and, from 2011-2020, for Deloitte Australia and Deloitte Asia Pacific.
+Prior to this Dr Pezzullo worked as an international economist in the Commonwealth Treasury, Department of Defence, and Department of Foreign Affairs and Trade.
+Dr Pezzullo has published multiple reports and publications on a range of health and social conditions including liver disease and liver cancer, and has an extensive network across the health sector and policy-makers.
+Having served on some 20 boards, Executives and Advisory Groups over nearly 30 years, Dr Pezzullo is passionate to call upon her depth of experience and business acumen to lead the Foundation through a new phase of growth.

-John has substantial experience providing commercial, financial and taxation advice to privately held businesses and not-for-profit bodies.
-He has particular interest in the healthcare industry with a client base which includes device developers, device wholesalers, digital health providers, disability service providers, home care providers, practices (allied health, dental & medical) and practitioners (general & specialist).
-John's work in the healthcare industry extends to non-executive director roles with not-for-profit-bodies, involvement with accelerators/incubators and participation with industry bodies.
+John has core professional focus on the healthcare industry with a client base which includes device developers, device wholesalers, digital health providers, practices (allied health, dental & medical) and practitioners (general & specialist).

 Professor Winita Hardikar

-Professor Winita Hardikar is the Director of the Gastroenterology and Clinical Nutrition Department Royal Children’s Hospital, and Head of the Liver and intestinal transplant program.
-She completed her medical training and a PHD at Melbourne University, and was a Fulbright scholar at Yale University.
+Professor Winita Hardikar is Head of the Liver and Intestinal transplant program at the Royal Children's Hospital Melbourne , and a former director of the Department of Gastroenterology.
+She completed her medical training and a PHD at Melbourne University, and post graduate research at Yale University.

 Professor Gary Jeffrey